crh3675/core-ui/README.md

 There are also no global variables.
 Each `require` must be defined per library or component file.

+The implementation is NOT build using full [ES6](https://www.w3schools.com/js/js_es6.asp) features as we also understand backwards and upgrading can be a challenge.

 ## Usage/Install ##

 Based on your system, you will need to install [NodeJS 8.x + NPM](http://nodejs.org/download/) to handle NodeJS Dependencies.
 It is recommended that this project is installed on a Linux/Unix environment and not Windows.